-Professor R. Stoltzfus, Director of the graduate programs in Nursing, Co-Director of DNP Program Professor Emerita B. Srof

-Professor Emerita B. Sro Professor L. Wheeler
+Professor R. Stoltzfus, Co-Director of DNP Program Professor Emerita B. Srof Professor L. Wheeler

-The doctor of nursing practice program is designed for the master's prepared registered nurse who is a graduate of a master of science nursing program.
+The Doctor of Nursing Practice program is designed for the master's prepared registered nurse who is a graduate of a master of science nursing program or any master's in a business/health related degree (e.g. MPH, MBA, MHA).
 This is an asynchronous, online program offered in partnership with Eastern Mennonite University (EMU).
 The program is built on a tradition of excellence in nursing education at the undergraduate and graduate levels at GC and EMU.
 A distinctive feature of the program is an emphasis on stewardship of limited healthcare resources.
 Graduates of this program are well-prepared to be change agents in their place of employment.